zulip/zulip/docs/testing.md

 ## Local browser testing (local app + web browser)

-This section is about troubleshooting your local dev environment.
+This section is about troubleshooting your local development environment.

 There is a [separate manual testing doc](manual-testing.html) that enumerates things you can test as part of manual QA.